 In 2017, I sequenced and installed six hundred and ninety-eight, and saw something in stark relief.
 Different then while occupied with living these moments.

-I’ve been sick, I’ve been sick for a while.
+I’m sick, I’ve been sick for a while.
 Have I ever not been sick?

-I took photos of my illness, harmless days in bed with Netflix.
+I took photos of my illness, typical days in bed with Netflix.
 Piles of tissues, captions complaining about “kitten hands” (this is not when your hands are full of kittens, that would be adorable, rather it’s when you find yourself spilling a hot mug of cider over yourself because you could not hold its weight).
-I saw my mother in her nursing home bed, her skin grey, saline dropped in her eyes, juice through a straw.
+I saw my mother in her nursing home bed, her skin grey, saline carefully dripped into in her eyes, juice through a straw.

 I don’t dream anymore of the glass cracking, I dream of my hair on the floor.

 I manifested these moments into physical objects, made them multiples, when they fade they can be remade.
 I gave myself something solid and never-ending to hold on to as I slowly dissolve.